jasonbarbee/TekLinksCodeCamp-Jan-2017/Raw Slide Markdowns/Ansible/Ansible.md

   - Security remediation or other bulk changes
   - Network Inventory/Audit tasks
   - Bulk Command output or Testing
-- Actively Seek billable work where you can add value doing automation.
+- **Actively Seek billable work where you can add value doing automation.**
   * Engage myself or Jeremy in a project to help, or just have us run the project.
 - Don't settle for a copy paste lifestyle.
-Automate it.
+Automate all the things.

 ---
 <br>